temesghentekeste/library-js/README.md

 ## About <a name = "about"></a>

 Library JS is a JavaScript project that stores typical book attributes as book author, book title, number of pages and whether a book is read or not by the end user.
-It has two versions of two goals.
-The goal of the first version is to showcase DOM Manipulation and Objects and Object constructors; and of the second is to refactor the codebase using the popular JavaScript pattern, the module pattern.
-To persist the data local storage is used.
+It has three versions of three goals each of which developed in a separate branch.
+The goal of the first version (feature/library-logic branch) is to showcase DOM Manipulation and Objects and Object constructors; and of the second is to refactor the codebase using the popular JavaScript pattern, the module pattern, and it is developed inside feature/library-module-pattern branch .
+The purpose of third is to refactor the codebase using ES6 classes.
+Each branch uses localStorage to persist the data.

 <h3>Description <a name = "description"></a></h3>
 <h4>This project allows a user to:</h4>